 A few other factors to consider when pricing your preloved handbag include color and rarity.
 You should also take into account any available packaging (box, dustbag, authenticity card, etc.) and accessories that come with the bag (e.g. straps, rain covers, pouches, etc.).

-A number of things can affect the value of your bag, so be sure to research thoroughly before committing to a price.
+A number of things can affect the value of your bag, like the size of the bag, so be sure to research thoroughly before committing to a price.

 2. Where to sell your pre-owned designer handbag